elis-git/llm_evaluation_on_android_violations/README.md

 A sample dataset is provided with the aim of making clearer the evaluation process to compute similarity scores(see `repair/prompting_llms/results/llm_outputs.py`) and it already contains llm outputs.

 In addition, the metrics results for **llm_outputs.csv** are saved in:
-- `repair/metrics/results_java` : it contains CodeBLEU similarity scores
+- `repair/metrics/results_java` : it contains CodeBLEU similarity scores for each model
-- `repair/metrics/results_xml`  : it contains Jaccard, Levenshtein, Cosine similarity scores
+- `repair/metrics/results_xml`  : it contains Jaccard, Levenshtein, Cosine similarity scores for each model